Criminal Justice Program of Study

 Introduction to Criminal Justice (2 semesters) – Ms. Jessica Johnson

-Foundations of Law Enforcement (2 semesters) – Mr. Wesley LaFoon
+Foundations of Law Enforcement (2 semesters) – Ms. Jessica Johnson

-Crime Scene Investigations (2 semesters) – Mr. Wesley LaFoon
+Crime Scene Investigation (2 semesters) – Ms. Jessica Johnson

 Corrections (2 semesters) – Ms. Jessica Johnson

-*Completion of the two required and one elective Criminal Justice courses will earn students the Criminal Justice Program of Study completer status, certificate, and medallion to wear at their high-school graduation.
+*Completion of the two required CJ core courses and the one elective CJ course will earn students the Criminal Justice Program of Study completer status, certificate, and medallion to wear at their high-school graduation.

 *DISCLAIMER* 5 or more tardies WILL DISQUALIFY students from receiving their Criminal Justice Completer status, medallion, and certificate.